rokucommunity/brighterscript/README.md

 Relative or absolute path to another `bsconfig.json` file that this `bsconfig.json` file should import and then override.
 Prefix with a question mark (?) to prevent throwing an exception when the file does not exist.
 Defaults to `undefined`.

+Note: child config properties completely replace parent config properties.
+For example: if a parent and child bsconfigs both specify an array for `plugins`, or `files`, or `diagnosticFilters`, etc., then the parent's setting will be completely ignored and the child's setting will be used instead.

 #### `cwd`

 Type: `string`

 If present, overrides the current working directory when invoking `bsc`.
-Defaults to `undefined`.
+Defaults to `process.cwd()`.

 #### `rootDir`

 Type: `string`

 The root directory of your roku project.
-Defaults to the directory which contains the `bsconfig.json` file.
+Defaults to `process.cwd()`.

 #### `stagingDir`